glenndehaan/unifi-voucher-site/README.md

 ## Development

-- Install NodeJS 20.0 or higher.
+- Install Node.js 20.0 or higher.
 - Run `npm ci` in the root folder
 - Run `npm start` & `npm run tailwind` in the root folder